akshatsingh1718/leetcode/knowledge.md

 ## Bellman-Ford Algo

+-   Same as dijkstra but also works for -ve edges.
+-   find the shortest path from given start node to all other nodes even in -ve path edges also.
 -   only directed graphs.
 -   Works best for sparse graphs/less connections between different vertices.
 -   If undirected graph is given then convert it to directed but wont work for -ve edges. take an example of edges (a, b, -1) and (b, a, -1) they are forming -ve cycle.